Watched Florida State with the ACC championship. Taught a class of PhD students. Insanity.

 37. Whom did you miss?

-This year was the year of missing everyone.
+This year was another year of missing everyone.
 I divided my time between Florida, Virginia, and New Hampshire, and traveled all over.
-So I missed my friends in Los Angeles, especially missed my family, missed my friends in New York, my friends in Seattle, my friends in Tallahassee, and my friends in Lynchburg.
+So I missed my friends in Los Angeles, missed my friends in New York, my friends in Seattle, my friends in Tallahassee, and my friends in Lynchburg.

 38. Who was the best new person you met?